Worksop Waterworks Company: Water supply

 The Worksop Waterworks Company began supplying the town in 1878, with John Allsopp becoming its first engineer.
 The official opening took place on 5 September, when visitors spent some time inspecting the reservoir, the engine house and the machinery.
 William Allen, the chairman of the company, introduced Fairbank, who stated that they had laid 15000 yd of water mains within the town, and that although the works had the capacity to supply 30,000 people, only a small number of houses were so far connected to the system.
 He also hoped that the Board of Health would fund the provision of hydrants, to aid the fighting of fires.
 The party then saw two hydrants being tested, one on Bridge Street and another at the Manton Inn, before visiting a new drinking fountain at the Corn Exchange, which the company had donated to the town.
 The festivities were followed by lunch at the Lion Hotel.
 Uptake of the new facility was slow but steady, and by 1890, most of the houses in the town had a permanent water supply, although a few still relied on pumps or wells.

 Work began on sinking Manton Colliery in 1898, on land owned by Henry Pelham-Clinton, 7th Duke of Newcastle and it was fully operational by 1907.
 It had been started by the Wigan Coal and Iron Company, who signed a formal agreement on 24 March 1909 to supply water pumped from the colliery to the Worksop Waterworks Company.
 Water was stored in an underground reservoir at the pit, before it was pumped to the waterworks.
 Although he gives no dates, Bradley records that some 4 e6impgal per day were pumped up Manton's No1 shaft, of which half was used for drinking water, with the other half used to augment levels in the River Ryton.

 The 1875 act had given the water company powers to sell the works, and had also authorised the Worksop Local Board of Health to buy them, as and when it was appropriate.
 The company had obtained additional powers in 1888 and 1902, both orders allowing them to raise more capital to fund their projects, and they obtained the Worksop Water Act 1909 (9 Edw.
 7. c. xxvi), to authorise further work.
 This act formalised the options for selling the undertaking, requiring the introduction of a bill during the next parliamentary session.
 The local board of health had been replaced by an urban district council in 1894, and the takeover of the waterworks was authorised by the Worksop Urban District Council Act 1910 (10 Edw.
 7 & 1 Geo.
 5. c. xl).
 By that time, the value of the asset had risen, and the council paid £64,612 to buy the water company in 1911.

+The waterworks then passed to the South Derbyshire Water Board in 1961, and in 1974 to the new Severn Trent Water Authority.